 If you are after an acoustic piano, you are going to have to decide which type of acoustic you are going to get.

 Upright pianos come in different sizes, and each different dimension has a different name.
-So, if you are after a particular small one, get a spinet piano (although these are often not the best quality instruments on the market).
+So, if you are after a particularly small one, get a spinet piano (although these are often not the best quality instruments on the market).

 Consoles are the next biggest, and they come with a massive boost in quality from the spinet - and they are not too much more expensive.

-Studios and full size uprights are at the top of the scale.
+Studios and full-size uprights are at the top of the scale.
 Full-size ones have pretty much the range of a baby grand piano - but without taking up all that extra room.

-If a baby grand is about five foot, a concert grand can reach over ten feet.
+If a baby grand is about five feet, a concert grand can reach over ten feet.
 This makes the latter a little tricky to have in your home - let alone pricey as hell.